ToxicFrog/doom-mods/gzap/doc/support-table.md

 The number of levels, monsters-per-level, and checks is given as a rough guide to the size of the wad for the purposes of rando planning with others.
 The check and monster counts assumes you are playing on UV and using the default settings;
 there is usually a small amount of variation across difficulties.
+Enabling `medium` or `small` items will significantly increase the number of checks.

 The counts are also given using the default settings.
 Turning on more check categories in the yaml (via `included_item_categories`) can increase this by up